Improving Action Quality Assessment using Weighted Aggregation: Experiments

 \subsection{Results on MTL-AQA Dataset:}

-Because the MTL-AQA dataset contains difficulty-degree of the action, and real-world judges multiply their score with difficulty-degree to produce a final score, we choose to multiply the output score of the linear-regressor with difficulty-degree.

-In Table \ref{tab:performance_resnets}, we present the experiment results of varying the depth of the ResNet feature extractor as well as varying the aggregation scheme.
-All the ResNets, in this case, are initialized with Kinetics-700\cite{Kinetics700} Action Recognition dataset pretrained weights.
-We can see that 34 layer ResNet with WD as aggregation performs the best with a Spearman's correlation of $0.8990$.
-This leads us to conclude that when initialized with pretrained weights on a related task like action recognition, the MTL-AQA dataset has enough data to train at least 34 layer deep ResNets without overfitting.
-Interestingly, increasing the depth to 50 layers somewhat decreases the Spearman's correlation.
+In Table \ref{tab:performance_resnets}, we present the experiment results of varying the depth of the ResNet feature extractor and the aggregation scheme.
+We can see that 34 layer (2+1)D ResNet with WD as aggregation performs the best with a Spearman's correlation of $0.8990$.
+Increasing the depth to 50 layers somewhat decreases Spearman's correlation.
 However, the results are still competitive.
-With 101 layer deep ResNets, even when initialized with pretrained weights from Kinetics Action Recognition dataset\cite{Kinetics700}, overfitting occurs fairly quickly.
-The overfitting is also evident from the train/test curves presented in figure \ref{img:train_test}.The likely reason behind this is the increased number of parameters leading to overfitting.
-This leads us to establish that the current biggest AQA dataset has enough data to train a 34-layer and 50-layer ResNet feature extractor with generalization, however it overfits 101-layer ResNet feature extractor.
-Because of how (2+1)D ResNets are designed, they have a similar parameter count to their 3D counterparts \cite{2p1dPaper}.
-Because the overfitting is occurring due to the high parameter count, we do not repeat the experiment with a (2+1)D ResNet-101 feature extractor.
+At 101 layer depth, even when initialized with pretrained weights from Kinetics\cite{Kinetics700}, overfitting occurs fairly quickly.
+The overfitting is also evident from the train/test curves presented in Figure \ref{img:train_test}.
+The likely reason behind this is the increased number of parameters in the feature extractor.
+This leads us to establish that the current biggest AQA dataset has enough data to train a 34-layer and 50-layer ResNet feature extractor with generalization, however it overfits the 101-layer ResNet feature extractor.

-We can see from Table \ref{tab:performance_resnets} that 3D and (2+1)D convolution-based architectures with the same depth have similar performances.
-We can also see using WD as aggregation can give the performance a little boost in some cases.
-However, in case of ResNet-101, performance decreases by quite a big margin when WD aggregation is used.
-We think the reason might be that introducing the WD increases parameter count leading to more overfitting, which translates to worse performance.

-\textbf{Effect of clip length:} We check the effect of clip length (the number of frames per clip processed by the ResNet feature extractor at one go) on the performance.
-For lack of resources and open-source pretrained weights, we only stick to (2+1)D-ResNet-34.
-Recall, in Table \ref{tab:performance_resnets}, this was the best performing model.

-We present our results in Table \ref{tab:clip_comparisom}.
-We can see clearly that as the number of frames in each clip increases, the performance of the pipeline does too.
-We hypothesize that longer clips allow the ResNet to look for bigger patterns in the temporal dimension, which in turn enables the feature descriptors extracted by the ResNets to be more informative.
-This enables the linear-regressor to better discriminate between similar-looking examples with fine-grained action quality differences.
-It is further observable, no matter the clip size, using WD over simple averaging as aggregation gives a boost in performance.
-However, this performance boost is quite significant in case of 8 frame clips.
-We think the reasons are: